Caring.com

 What Does Medicare Advantage Cost?

-In most cases, Medicare beneficiaries with Original Medicare don’t pay for Part A coverage but have a monthly premium for Part B coverage.
-In 2021, the standard Part B premium is $148.50.
-Seniors with Medicare Advantage plans are also required to pay this monthly premium and may also have an additional monthly premium for their specific plan.
-On average, Medicare Advantage premiums are $21 per month in 2021, and nearly half of enrollees have no additional premium.
+In most cases, Medicare beneficiaries with Original Medicare don't pay for Part A coverage but have a monthly premium for Part B. In 2024, the standard Part B premium is $174.70.
+Seniors with Medicare Advantage plans will pay this monthly premium and may also have an additional premium for their specific plan.
+On average, KFF reports that Medicare Advantage premiums reached $18.50 per month in 2024, though more than half of enrollees pay no premium other than the basic cost of Part B.

 Who Is Eligible for Medicare Advantage?

-Medicare Advantage plans are available to seniors age 65 and over who are either enrolled in Original Medicare or are eligible to do so.
-To be eligible, seniors must be legal U.S. citizens or legal residents and have lived in the country for at least five consecutive years.
-Additionally, they must live within their plan’s service area.
+Medicare Advantage plans are available to seniors aged 65 and over who qualify for Original Medicare.
+To be eligible, seniors must be legal U.S. citizens or be lawfully present in the U.S. Additionally, they must live within their plan's service area.
+You can join a Medicare Advantage program even if you have a pre-existing condition.

 • Nutrition services